MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 What is `@Mod`?
 -------------

 `@Mod` is the annotation indicating that the class is a *Mod entry point* for Forge Mod Loader.
 It contains various bits of Metadata that the mod will use as well as modifiers that tell Forge how to handle your mod.
+For instance, Forge supports mods written in `Java` and `Scala`, so if you write your mod in `Scala`, you'll need to also set `modLanguage = "scala"` in the `@Mod` annotation so Forge know how to deal with your mod.

 Now, the `@Mod` annotation can take quite a few arguments, but the only three *required* ones are `modid`, `name`, and `version`.
 * `modid` is the unique identifier and *internal* name of the mod, and takes a `String`.
-Usually, this is the same name as the mod, but in all lowercase.
-It's used internally by Forge and by other Mod Developers that wish to find your mod through Forge (for instance, to use your APIs).
+Usually, this is the same name as the mod, but has some special requirements for the naming convention; namely, it has to be *less than* 64 characters long, and *all lowercase*.
+Having `modid = "SomeReallyLongAndCamelCasedNameForYourModIDWillNotWorkAndMakeForgeReallyReallyAngry"` is a no-no. It's used internally by Forge and by other Mod Developers that wish to find your mod through Forge (for instance, to use your APIs).
  * **ONCE YOU PICK THIS IDENTIFIER, YOU SHOULD NOT CHANGE IT DURING THE LIFE OF THE MOD.
 BAD THINGS HAPPEN IF YOU DO AND OTHER MODS DEPEND ON YOUR MOD.**
 * `name` is the *external* name of the mod, and takes a `String`.
+This is literally just the name of your mod, in our case it would be `name = "AwesomeSauce`.
 * `version` is the version of the mod, and takes a `String`.
 There is no set standard for how you version things, but it's recommended that you read the [versioning](https://mcforge.readthedocs.io/en/latest/conventions/versioning/) article.

-Simple, right? `@Mod` has a wide range of other things you can throw at it, but those will be covered in the articles that use them.
+Simple, right? `@Mod` has a wide range of other things you can throw at it, like the `modLanguage` example above, but those will be covered in the articles that use them.

 What is `@Instance`?
 -------------------